clarin-eric/ieee-metadata-hackathon/README.md

 See the [examples](./examples) folder

+## Docker

+We prepared a docker-compose configuration that allows you to quickly set up a private instance of the VLO and to import your own data into it.
+This might be helpful for experimentation and provide improved performance.
+See the [docker-compose](./docker-compose) folder for more information.

 ## Contact
 * [Matej Durco](https://www.oeaw.ac.at/acdh/team/current-team/matej-durco/) (Austrian Centre for Digital Humanities)
 * [Menzo Windhouwer](https://www.clarin.eu/person/menzo-windhouwer) (CLARIN ERIC/Meertens Instituut)